minstrel1149/exercise_book_ver2/HR_etc/README.md

 3. How long have you been, for and since/When and How long
 4. Present Perfect and Past 2, Past Perfect
 5. Past Perfect Continuous, Have and Have got
+6. Used to (do), Present Tenses with a future meaning